hygtfrde/hygtfrde.github.io/README.md

 This is my platform game.
-This uses good old JavaScript, HTML, and CSS technology.
+This uses good old JavaScript, HTML, and CSS.

-The player is a walrus that needs to jump on platforms up to the star.
+The player needs to jump on platforms up to the star.

 If the player gets to the star, they win.